MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

         | South _   -> 'S'
     static member fromHemisphere h =
         match h with
-        | 'N'   -> Some LatitiudeHemisphere.North
+        | 'N'   -> Some LatitudeHemisphere.North
-        | 'S'   -> Some LatitiudeHemisphere.South
+        | 'S'   -> Some LatitudeHemisphere.South
         | _     -> None //"Latitude must be in northern (N) or southern (S) hemisphere."

 type FormattedLatitude = private FormattedLatitude of string